Skip to main content

 Observation

-I noticed the challenge provides a PEM-encoded X.509 certificate, which meant the RSA public key parameters were embedded inside it and needed to be extracted before any factoring could begin.
+The challenge provides a PEM-encoded X.509 certificate, so the RSA public key parameters are embedded inside it.
+They have to come out before any factoring can start.

 Parse the PEM certificate with openssl to reveal the RSA modulus (n) and public exponent (e) in human-readable form.
 The modulus n is only 53 bits - small enough to factor by trial division or using factordb.com.
 There is no ciphertext in this challenge; the flag is the prime factors themselves.